ODearEvanHansen/deepfish/README.md

 # DeepFish

+> **⚠️ IMPORTANT DISCLAIMER**: This tool is provided for **educational and security testing purposes only**.
+The generated phishing emails should only be used in controlled environments with proper authorization.
+Unauthorized use of phishing emails may violate laws and regulations.
+Users are responsible for ensuring compliance with all applicable laws and regulations.

 DeepFish is an AI-powered fishing email generator written in Go.
 It uses DeepSeek's API to generate convincing phishing emails in Chinese.

 ## Features